itsvetkov1/Sentient-Inbox/docs/email-processing-rules.md

 ### Starring System
 The system implements specific starring rules:
-- All meeting emails receiving standard automated responses are starred
+- All emails classified for review are starred for visibility and priority handling
-- All emails classified for review are starred
+- This provides a visual indicator for emails requiring human attention
-- Ignored emails remain unstarred
+- Starred emails can be easily filtered and identified in Gmail

 ## Data Integrity and Validation